Rob Bagg

-Rob Bagg (born February 3, 1985) is a retired professional Canadian football wide receiver.
-He played 11 seasons for the Saskatchewan Roughriders of the Canadian Football League (CFL) from 2008 to 2018.
-He is a member of the 101st Grey Cup winning team and was named a West Division All-Star in 2014.
+Rob Bagg (born February 3, 1985) is a Canadian former professional football wide receiver who played 11 seasons for the Saskatchewan Roughriders of the Canadian Football League (CFL) from 2008 to 2018.
+He was a member of the 101st Grey Cup winning team and was named a West Division All-Star in 2014.
 Bagg played CIS football for the Queen's Gaels football team.

-High school
+Early life

 Bagg attended Frontenac Secondary School in Kingston, Ontario from 1999 to 2003.
 After running for the cross-country team in grades 9 and 10, new to the sport of football at age 16, Bagg joined the Frontenac Falcons Senior Football Team in his grade 11 year.
 Sporting the school's garnet and grey colours, Bagg helped the team to win not only their division finals (EOSSA), but also the Provincial finals (OFSAA) at the National Capital Bowl in the then 'Sky Dome', now the Rogers Centre in both of his senior years.

-College career
+University career

 In 2003, Bagg attended Queen's University, joining the school's football team that same year.
 In 2005, he played in six games, recording 17 catches for 166 yards as well as returning seven punts for 157 yards and six kickoffs for 67 yards.
 In 2006, Bagg played in all eight games and ranked 12th in the country in receiving yards, recording 30 receptions for 565 yards and four touchdowns.
 He was also featured more on special teams, returning 58 punts for 412 yards and 13 kickoffs for 328 yards.

-After the 2006 season concluded, Bagg went undrafted in the 2007 CFL Draft.
+After the 2006 season concluded, Bagg went undrafted in the 2007 CFL draft.
 He was high on the Saskatchewan Roughriders list, but with only two draft picks and already selecting receiver David McKoy, they did not draft him.
 Instead, he signed with the team shortly after the draft and attended the 2007 training camp with the Roughriders.
 After making the roster, he declined the position in order to return to the Gaels for a fifth season.
 The Roughriders would win the Grey Cup that year.

 For the Golden Gaels' 2007 season, Bagg led the team in receiving, and was fifth in the country, playing in seven games with 36 catches for 804 yards and six touchdowns.
 That includes a 341-yard receiving game against the Toronto Varsity Blues where he also caught three touchdown passes.
 This single game performance is the second most receiving yards in a game in CIS history, behind former Queen's receiver James MacLean.
 Being the team's top receiver, he saw less time on special teams, returning 13 punts for 192 yards and six kickoffs for 130 yards.